jbox-web/ajax-datatables-rails/README.md

 ### Versions

-[Datatables](http://datatables.net) recently released version 1.10 and deprecated version 1.9 which includes a new API and features.
+[Datatables](http://datatables.net) recently released version 1.10 (which
+includes a new API and features) and deprecated version 1.9.

 If you have dataTables 1.9 in your project and want to keep using it, please use this gem's version `0.1.x` in your `Gemfile`:

 ```ruby
 # specific version number